-Although managing my portfolio or recommending stocks isn’t my job, I want to publicize my portfolio for a couple reasons:
+Although managing my portfolio is not my job, I want to publicize my portfolio for a couple reasons:

-2. I respect those that do and it provides insights into how they think about the world.
+- I respect those that do and it reveals insight into how they think about the world and markets

-3. Theory is important to understand, but putting it into practice is what matters.
+- Theory is indispensable, but putting it into practice is what matters.

-4. This blog will increasingly be an investment journal to record my thoughts and actions.
+- This site will increasingly be an investment journal to record my actions.

-5. If I want to manage other people’s money like I manage my own, it hopefully provides greater clarity, accountability, and credibility.
+- If I want to manage other people’s money like I manage my own, it provides greater clarity, accountability, and credibility.

 I do not have a concrete methodology for position sizing; it is purely based on conviction.
-How imprecise and subjective.
-True!
-But is that not an accurate depiction of investing more generally?
-My conviction is based on my estimate of the gap between price and value, probabilistic discounting of the future, and assessment of business durability, adaptability, and optionality.
-Similar to other investors, I weight more heavily the potential downside than upside, meaning I focus more on what I could lose than on generating super returns.
+Yes, that sounds imprecise and subjective.
+But is it not an accurate depiction of investing more generally?
+My conviction is based on my estimate of the gap between price and value, probabilistic discounting of future outcomes, and assessment of the business’ durability, adaptability, and optionality.
+Similar to other investors, I more heavily weigh the potential downside than upside; meaning I focus more on what I could lose than on generating super returns.
 Buffett’s two rules of investing come to mind.

 It goes without saying that both skill and luck influence returns.
-Skill encompasses buying companies for less than they’re worth, holding them during price fluctuations if your thesis remains intact, and reallocating elsewhere if not.
-Luck encompasses near-term price movements and unforeseeable events impacting the business.
+Skill encompasses buying companies for less than they’re worth, holding during price fluctuations if your thesis remains intact, and reallocating elsewhere if not.
+Luck encompasses near-term price movements and unforeseeable events.
 Therefore, investment managers should be judged over years and multiple cycles, not months during one part of a cycle.
 To me, risk is inherent to the investment and is thus permanent loss of capital caused by buying at a price higher than value, as opposed to volatility, which is simply the market’s evolving perception of value.

-I will update my holdings and returns quarterly.
+I will update my holdings and returns monthly.